 How Do Thieves Steal Your Identity?

 So how exactly does one get their identity stolen?
 Unfortunately there is not one way or method.
 Criminals are using various techniques and it seems with new technology, new ways to steal identities are popping up every day.
 Below I list many, but not all, of the ways your identity could get stolen.
+Included are a few of the biggest scams out right now.

 - Dumpster Diving: This involves a thief rooting through your trash looking for credit card or bank statements, utility bills, insurance records, etc. Any of this information will help a thief steal your identity.